trushkevich/telegram-delete-rb/README.md

 ```
 Choosing "b" will take you back to the main menu.
 Choosing "r" will refresh current chat list and messages counts.
-Choosing some group's number will take you to the confirmation dialog where you will be able to
+Choosing some group's number (or numbers separated with ",") will take you to the confirmation
-see once again how many messages are going to be deleted and decide on whether you wish to proceed
+dialog where you will be able to see once again how many messages are going to be deleted and
-or not:
+decide on whether you wish to proceed or not:
 ```
+Going to:
+  - delete 5 messages in Group 1
+  - delete 10 messages in Group 2
-Going to delete 345 messages in "Group 1".
+  - delete 3 messages in Group 3
 Are you sure?
 [Yn]:
 ```
-Answering `Y` will trigger messages deletion (for all group members - that's what I created this thing for),
+Answering `Y` will trigger messages deletion (for all group members - that's what I created this
-answering anything else will take you back to the group chats menu.
+thing for) in all selected chats, answering anything else will take you back to the group chats menu.

 Choosing "2" in the main menu will take you to the private chats menu where the list of your private
 chats will be shown with the same functionality as for group chats.